 - 1. In the properties panel, expand the Appearance section. - 2.
-Under Appearance > Presentation, click Styling. - On the General tab of the styling panel, you can select a background color (single color or expression), and also set the background to an image from your media library.
+Under Appearance > Presentation, click Styling. - 3.
+On the General tab of the styling panel, you can select a background color (single color or expression), and also set the background to an image from your media library.
+When using a background color, use the slider to adjust the opacity of the background.
 When using a background image, you can adjust image sizing and position.